 “For graduate hires, cover letters are very important,” says Naidu.
 Just how important is reflected by the fact that some banks specify them as a must-have in their graduate recruitment process.
 Banks like Goldman Sachs, Citigroup, Barclays, Morgan Stanley and Macquarie all demand that their would-be analysts in Europe write cover letters or something very similar, says Victoria McLean, a former Goldman Sachs recruiter and founder of banking CV specialists, City CV.

 Goldman Sachs is particularly demanding – it requests that graduate applicants write a personal statement which is effectively a cover letter in 300 words or less.
-In theory, Goldman Sachs is ditching its cover letter process and will soon be using HireVue digital interviews to select its student hires, but for the moment the 300 word killer cover letter is still an integral part of the Goldman recruitment process.
+In theory, Goldman Sachs is ditching its cover letter process and will soon be using HireVue digital interviews to select all its student hires, but for the moment the 300 word killer cover letter is still an integral part of the Goldman recruitment process.
 A former recruiter at the firm told us it’s very important.
-“Some students were excellent until they got to the cover letter,” she told us – those 300 words let them down.
+“Some students were excellent until they got to the cover letter,” – those 300 words let them down.

 The easy introductory paragraph